nickmvincent/ugc-val-est/self_replication.md

 Let's check it out in the Stack Exchange Data Explorer to compare.
 Look's like the post should exist... so my copy of SO database is missing some questions, which is causing 1.5% of my row imports to fail.
 Looking into my notes, looks like here's the reason: there was a JsonDecodeError on one of the SO json files.
-At the time, I believed this was a BigQuery Error, and I decided this would not cause substantial bias, and so did not investigate the problem immensely.
+So in the copy of data from BigQuery I was using at the same, some questions were missing, and I decided this would not cause substantial bias.
 As a quick exercise, I took a look at average Score, CommentCount, and dates of the 1.5% missing to estimate the effect of our analysis (which uses sampling and looks at aggregates, such that a small amount of missing posts would minimally affect results). avg_score 2.7023899848254933 avg_comment_count 1.31398583712696

+However, for the sake of the exercise and future convenience, I decided to re-download the full SO database.

+Another Problem: didn't configure my email settings so it threw an error.
+This would be frustrating to anyone trying to use my code...

 Here's the timing results of loading two (2016-01 and 2016-02) of the pushshift reddit files into a new DB: